danielvegamyhre/minicache/README.md

 ---------------

 ## Performance
-- **LRU Cache implemtation ran directly by a test program**: ~4.17 million puts/second
+1. **LRU Cache implemtation ran directly by a test program**: ~4.17 million puts/second

-- **Distributed cache storage via gRPC calls over local network**: ~17,000 puts/second (10,000 items stored in cache via gRPC calls in 0.588 seconds when running 4 cache servers on localhost with capacity of 100 items each, when all servers stay online throughout the test):
+2. **Distributed cache running locally with storage via gRPC calls over local network**: ~17,000 puts/second (10,000 items stored in cache via gRPC calls in 0.588 seconds when running 4 cache servers on localhost with capacity of 100 items each, when all servers stay online throughout the test):

 ```
 $ go test -v main_test.go